-The current configuration of the façade is not the optimal configuration for either daylight utilization or solar shading.
+The current configuration of the façade will be compared with a new shading system to determine the most optimal configuration for both daylight utilization and solar shading.
 A series of passive, active, and glazing reduction strategies will be investigated in which the goal of the redesign will be to optimize thermal loads on the building, while maintaining the architectural vision and owner requirements.
 This phase requires the participation of all team members.